Interdisciplinary Unit - PE/MUSIC/JAPANESE

 Related Concepts: Expression, Space

-Statement of Inquiry: Communicating healthy habits during pandemics should account for space limitations and express a positive message.
+Statement of Inquiry: Expressing healthy habits should focus on space and communication.

 Global Context: Identities and Relationships (personal, physical, mental, social and spiritual health)